magico13/PyEmVue/api_docs.md

 ## Authorization through AWS idp

-Emporia uses the AWS cognito idp for authentication, getting an auth token and refresh token from there.
-The auth token is provided to calls to the Emporia api via the `authtoken` header and expires after some time, at which point the refresh token is passed to the cognito idp to get a new set of auth and refresh tokens.
+Emporia uses the AWS cognito idp for authentication, getting an access token, refresh token, and most importantly an id token from there.
+The id token is provided to calls to the Emporia api via the `authtoken` header and expires after some time, at which point the refresh token is passed to the cognito idp to get a new set of access, refresh, and id tokens.

 ## Detection of maintenance